tewff14/BasicPython/README.md

 # BasicPython
-My first source code, use for store python code
+My first source code, use for store python code.